Cortisone, tablets 25 mg 80 pcs

 Indications

-Addison’s disease, secondary chronic insufficiency of the adrenal cortex (in hypopituitarism).
+Addison’s disease, secondary chronic insufficiency of the adrenal cortex (with hypopituitarism).

 Allergic, inflammatory, infectious-allergic, autoimmune diseases.